7,714 people live in Gatewood, where the median age is 43 and the average individual income is $78,062. Data provided by the U.S. Census Bureau.

 Where are the boundaries of Gatewood?

 Gatewood appeals to buyers and renters seeking a quiet residential neighborhood with beautiful views and convenient access to West Seattle amenities.
-Buyers are often drawn to the neighborhood’s classic homes and hillside setting, while renters appreciate the peaceful streets and proximity to Lincoln Park and nearby shopping areas.
+Buyers are often drawn to the neighborhood’s classic homes and hillside setting as well as the peaceful streets and proximity to Lincoln Park and nearby shopping areas.

 Whether you're looking for a charming craftsman, a mid-century home, or a remodeled property with sound views, Gatewood offers a range of options for comfortable West Seattle living.
 If you're considering buying in the neighborhood, you can explore Mara’s approach to the home buying process in West Seattle.